SecondThundeR/deko-voice-bot/PRIVACY_POLICY.md

 *   The total amount of inline send actions via the Bot
 *   The time of last interaction with the Bot inline send action

-The Service Provider collects information for private analytics in order to obtain information about the number of all history and monthly active Users of the bot, as well as the level of engagement by counting the number of total uses of inline send action
+The Service Provider collects information for private analytics in order to obtain information about the number of all history and monthly active Users of the Bot, as well as the level of engagement by counting the number of total uses of inline send action

 User can access personal collected data via `/mydata` command in personal chat with the Bot.